janzeteachesit/interphase1-aquaplane-reboot/site/html-boilerplate.md

 ```
     <script src="//cdn.jsdelivr.net/phaser-ce/2.7.8/phaser.min.js"></script>
 ```
 gets Phaser 2.7.8 ready to load your game.

+> ### NOTE
+> It is important to put files in the correct order.
+In JavaScript, code is executed from top to bottom; i.e. in the order it is encountered by the JavaScript interpreter (your browser).

 Get the latest version of Phaser [here](https://phaser.io/download/stable).

 The line:
 ```